jtovarro/active-pasive-hub-cluster/README.md

 7) Configure your first [buckup](https://github.com/jtovarro/active-pasive-hub-cluster/blob/main/backup/backup-schedule.yaml) in the active hub.

-8) In the passive hub cluster we will need to install the same operators with the same configuration as in our active hub.
-As well, it is necessary to install the ACM operator with the `cluster-buckup` label enabled, and create the `Data Protection Applicantion` instance linked to the same `S3 Object Storage` where the buckups from the current active hub is pointing.
+8) In the passive hub cluster we will need to install the same operators with the same configurations as in our active hub.
+As well, it is necessary to install the ACM operator with the `cluster-buckup` label enabled, and create the `Data Protection Applicantion` instance linked to the same `S3 Object Storage` where the buckups from the current active hub are pointing.

-There are two kind of data to restore:
+ - There are two kind of data to restore:
    - Passive data: secrets, ConfigMaps, apps, policies and all the managed cluster custom resources.
    - Activation data: results in managed clusters being actively managed by the cluster when it is restored on a new hub cluster.

-### __NOTE__: make sure the active hub is power-off in case you want to restore the activation data in the passive hub, if not the active hub will try to add the managed cluster to his pool.
+### __NOTE__: make sure the active hub is power-off in case you want to restore the activation data in the passive hub, if not the active hub will try to add the managed cluster back again.

-9) In the context of a failure in the active hub we have the chance to recover our data in the passive hub going to an activate status.
+9) In the context of a failure in the active hub, we have the chance to recover our data in the passive hub, with the passive hub going to an activate status.
 We can also make restores only with passive data and apply the restore of the activation data as last step.

 - Apply this [yaml](https://github.com/jtovarro/active-pasive-hub-cluster/blob/main/restore/restore-passive-sync.yaml) if you want to set synchronized restores for passive data: